soichih/node-htcondor/README.md

 node-htcondor contains various nodejs hooks for htcondor.

-Right now, the only class I am publishing is the htcondor eventlog watcher...
+Right now, the only module I am publishing is the htcondor eventlog watcher...
 (I will be publishing other classes soon!)

 To install: